 - Difficulty with bladder control

 Unable to Write

-Similar to the difficulty of conversing, those with dementia will struggle to write.
+Similar to the difficulty of conversing, an ordinary symptom of dementia includes difficulty writing with a pen or pencil.
 Your handwriting may become harder for your children or grandchildren to read.
 You may also experience an increase in grammar, punctuation, and spelling errors.